-Tutor: Dr. Robin Chee (Click here for full C.V.)
+Tutor: Robin Chee (Click here for full C.V.)

-Dr. Robin Chee graduated from the National University of Singapore (NUS) with a Bachelor of Social Sciences (Second Class Upper Honours) degree in Sociology in 2006.
+Robin graduated from the National University of Singapore (NUS) with a Bachelor of Social Sciences (Second Class Upper Honours) degree in Sociology in 2006.
 Upon graduating in 2006, he pursued his Master of Social Sciences (Research) degree in Sociology at the National University of Singapore under a full research scholarship from the university.
 He obtained a GPA of 4.67/5 for this degree, the equivalent of a First-Class Honours.
-He is currently pursuing his Doctor of Philosophy degree at the Singapore University of Social Sciences in Sociology.

 Upon completing his Masters in 2009, he was offered a place at Oxford University (Kellogg College) to pursue his doctorate in Sociology.
 However, he turned it down to pursue his interest in law and enrolled in the Doctor of Jurisprudence (JD) programme at the Singapore Management University.
 He was part of the pioneer batch of students for this professional doctorate programme and was one of the few students to have completed the course in 2 years (the minimum allowed for this programme anywhere in the world).